Xairos/Co-op-Reports/rank.md

 2. Given the wide range and volume of data available to the system, pattern recognition and behaviour analysis can be performed in a much larger context.

 ## Ben Rottke, Cybersecurity Intern.
-Given the startup size of Rank, the development team comprised most of the company.
-I was part of this development team, and had the opportunity to work on the same class of tasks as my coworkers.
-Exceptions included machine learning and frontend dashboard work.
+Given the startup size of Rank, the company was mostly comprised of the development team.
+I was part of this small team, and had the opportunity to work on the same class of tasks as my coworkers.
+Exceptions included machine learning and web-based dashboard work.
+This was an opportunity to be exposed to a wide range of technologies, including:
++ Elasticsearch
++ Kibana
++ Logstash
++ Kafka
++ Spark
++ Hadoop

+This work term was a fantastic chance to learn big data toolsets, and to actually use them in a big data context.
+Learning about how distributed applications are architected was one of my biggest takeaways from my work term.

 ## Major projects, and what I learned.
+The majority of my time at Rank was split between two tasks.
+The first was to add auditd, a component of the Linux auditing system, as a datasource into the core engine.
+By completing the task, I was able to gain a deeper understanding of Linux syscalls and kernel architecture.
+I was also able to gain a better understanding of how certain breach types would manifest in Linux log files, and what mechanisms a hacker would likely employ to cover their tracks.

+The other major project was to add a rules testing framework that would allow for realtime development of rulesets.
+Part of the software system's capability is to have user-written rule files that define network behaviour that they want to be flagged.
+Before writing the framework, there was no interface into the engine that would allow for syntax checking and hot-loading of rules.
+To solve this, I built a system that would allow for execution of the rules in an identical, yet separate, pipeline.
+This way, I could feed in real data for rule testing, while leaving the rest of the production system untouched (avoiding generation of _real_ alerts, for example).

 # Work Term Goals